markbreedlove/soundlocale/README.md

 - [x] Progress indicators
 - [x] Add Vagrant and Ansible files to ease installation, testing, development
 - [x] Support Gevent
-- [ ] Fix login response for incorrect password.
-(And ensure correct HTTP responses everywhere, in general.)
+- [x] Fix login response for incorrect password.
 - [ ] Maps!
 Geolocate uploaded sounds.
 Show positions of sounds on home page.
 - [ ] Main page:  list users who have sounds in the current area.
 Choose which user to listen to.